-The hypothesis {\bf H1} guarantees that the $(n,n)$-element of $\nabla G_j(\bfq_\star)$ for $j=1,2$ is negative.
-On the other hand, from the local coordinate selection, the variation of $x_1$ implies that $q_n$ will also change accordingly, as consequence the last element of $\nabla_{x_1} T^{\tt L}$ is non-zero (indeed positive).
+The assumption {\bf H1} guarantees that the $(n,n)$-element of $\nabla G_j(\bfq_\star)$ for $j=1,2$ is negative.
+On the other hand, from the local coordinate selection, the variation of $x_1$ implies that $q_n$ will also change accordingly.
+As a consequence, the last element of $\nabla_{x_1} T^{\tt L}$ is non-zero, and indeed, it is positive.
 It is straightforward to see that $K_{\tt T}$ is increasing by selecting a larger $\mu>0$. \end{proof}

-With the proposed dynamical model, the above calculation shows the underlying mechanism on tunability of stiffness in the open loop.
-Later on, we will illustrate that the tendon difference $(u_1 - u_2)$ provides another degree to regulate the robot configuration.
+With the proposed dynamical model, the above calculation shows the underlying mechanism of the tunability of open-loop stiffness.
+Later on, we will illustrate that the tension difference $(u_1 - u_2)$ provides another degree of freedom to regulate the robot configuration.

-\begin{remark}\rm The hypothesis {\bf H1} is a technical assumption, which means $G_{n,j}$ only depends on the state $q_n$ rather than other configuration variables.
+\begin{remark}\rm Assumption {\bf H1} means that $G_{n,j}$ only depends on the state $q_n$ rather than other configuration variables.
 It is used to simplify the presentation and analysis.
-Indeed, from the above proof, it may be replaced by a weaker condition $J_1(\nabla G_1 + \nabla G_2) \nabla_{x_1} T^{\tt L} \neq 0$, we are able to show the ability to tune the open-loop stiffness via changing the tendon force $\mu$.
-The assumption {\bf H2} means that we are able to find a unique inverse kinematics in a small neighborhood of a given configuration $\bfq_\star$.
-Though it is generally not true to guarantee the existence of a \textit{global} inverse, it is possible to achieve it locally. \end{remark}
+Indeed, from the above proof, it may be replaced by a weaker condition $J_1(\nabla G_1 + \nabla G_2) \nabla_{x_1} T^{\tt L} \neq 0$, for which we are still able to show the ability to tune the open-loop stiffness via changing the tendon force $\mu$.
+The assumption {\bf H2} means that we can determine a unique inverse kinematic solution in a small neighborhood of a given configuration $\bfq_\star$.
+While it is generally not true to ensure the existence of a \textit{global} inverse, achieving it within a local context is feasible. \end{remark}

 \begin{remark}\rm In practice, when the value $\mu$ is increased beyond a certain threshold, the continuum robot may be observed with the phenomenon of \emph{buckling} \cite[Sec.
 III]{FANLIU}.
 However, the critical values are usually very large, and cannot be generated by actuators in many robotic platforms.
 In this paper, we do not take the buckling behaviour into account.
 Also note that the unchanged sign of curvature condition in Assumption \ref{assp:1} roles out the scenario discussed in \cite{kim2013stiffness} where ``the manipulator can be moved to various configurations without changing the wire length.''
 As a result, the control input is capable of adjusting the stiffness in our case. \end{remark}